Openscapes/kyber/README.md

 1. Paste the following in it and review the code.
 You may already have a GitHub PAT set; there is more information at the top of the README about it.
 1. Run this code first as-is with the example usernames in the `members` variable to check -
 1. Check that the example usernames were added in the Cohort GitHub: go to github.com/openscapes/cohort-name > Settings > Collaborators and Teams
+1. If the team was created with the username and appears in the repo, woohoo!
+1. Open the ParticipantsList and copy the GitHub username column, including the header.
-1. If all looks good, use `datapasta` as in the previous GitHub setup to copy the github usernames into the `members` variable.
+3. In RStudio, put your cursor after `members <-` and use the `datapasta` Addin > Paste As Tribble to paste the usernames into the `members` variable, deleting the previous example user.
+2. After pasting in the R script, rename the header as "username" (no spaces or asterices)
-1. Run the code again and check that everyone was added!
+5. Run the following code again and check that everyone was added!
+6. Finally, in the ParticipantList, highlight all usernames we've added in green.
+This helps us know who else to add during the live clinic session.

 ``` r
 ## First make sure you have a GitHub PAT set.
 If you need one, here's what you'd do: